-Her lips were soft, sweet, and trembled slightly underneath his—then they parted and he dipped his tongue in to taste her, to see if she was sweet all over—
+Her lips was soft, sweet, and trembled slightly underneath his—then they parted and he dipped his tongue in to taste her, to see if she was sweet all over—

 With a sound that might have been a purr, Elizabeth slid her arms around his neck and tipped her head, pressed herself closer to him.
 Jason’s hands dove into her hair, sliding through the soft, silky strands.

 Elizabeth’s hands slid down from his neck to his chest, and then she gently pushed.
 Jason stepped back, ending the kiss as they stared at each other, their faces flushed, breathing shallow.